-Last year, I issued a 30-day challenge for the month of November to those new people to the blog and to those who have been inspired about recovery, but who are still thinking about whether or not to do the Parkinson’s Recipe for Recovery™.
-It turned out really well last year for those who decided to accept the challenge and begin an abbreviated version of the Recipe.
+Welcome to the third annual 30-day November to Remember Challenge to those new people to the blog and to those who have been inspired about recovery, but who are still thinking about whether or not to do the Parkinson’s Recipe for Recovery®.
+The last two years have turned out really well for those who decided to accept the challenge and begin an abbreviated version of the Recipe.
 So, here are some thoughts, followed by this year’s challenge.

 As we head into the last two months of the year, this is a time filled with the additional stress of the holidays, balancing family, work, friends and extended-family during the holidays.
 Stress exacerbates Parkinson’s.
 Fear and worry exacerbate Parkinson’s.
 Wouldn’t you rather head into the holiday season with less stress, less fear, less worry, and physically feeling a little better?
 Wouldn’t that make you and your family and friends actually see that you are on your path to recovery?

-My 30-day challenge to you: Embrace the Parkinson’s Recipe for Recovery™ for 30 days and make this your November to Remember!
+My 30-day challenge to you: Embrace the Parkinson’s Recipe for Recovery® for 30 days and make this your November to Remember!

 1. Objection to doing the Recipe, “I do not want to go on a vegetarian diet.”
 My response, “Don’t.”
-However, during the 30 days, see if you can add a little more fruits, vegetables, greens, and whole grains into your diet, and see if you can reduce a little your fried foods and sweets.
+However, during the 30 days, see if you can add a little more fruits, vegetables, greens, and whole grains into your diet, and see if you can reduce a little your fried foods, dairy, and refined-sugar sweets.

 2. Objection to doing the Recipe, “I cannot do the Qigong exercises because, a.
 I do not understand them, b.
 I am physically unable, c.
 Both a. and b.”
 My response, “I will help you.”
 (See my “My Commitment to All of You” below in this post).